How To Join

 In addition to Associate and Expert Members, we also accept Non-ICOMOS Members (who will be encouraged to apply for ICOMOS membership), Institutional Members and Honorary Members; we are also open to Institutional Partnerships.
 Criteria for all classes of membership, and for Institutional Partnerships, are set out in our Bylaws.

-Please note that we expect all members of Theophilos to subscribe to the Ethical Commitment Statement for ICOMOS Members.
-This provides a useful statement of principles for ICOMOS members, clarifying ethical conservation standards and principles, and outlining our practical responsibilities toward both cultural heritage and our fellow members.
+Please note that we expect all members of Theophilos to subscribe to the ICOMOS Ethical Principles, as adopted by the 18th General Assembly (Florence, 2014) and amended by the 20th General Assembly (Online, 2020).
+This document provides a useful statement of principles for ICOMOS members, clarifies ethical conservation standards and principles, and outlines our practical responsibilities toward both cultural heritage and our fellow members.
 All members and applicants should familiarize themselves with this document.

 The current TheoPhilos Bureau, elected in 2021, comprises the following Expert Members: